rubyfu/RubyFu/module_0x4__web_kung_fu/web_servcies_and_apis.md

 3. A Web service uses only three styles of use: SOAP, REST and XML-RPC for communication whereas API may use any style for communication.
 4. A Web service always needs a network for its operation whereas an API doesn't need a network for its operation.
 5. An API facilitates interfacing directly with an application whereas a Web service interacts with two machines over a network.
-6. Web service is like advanced Urls and API is Programmed Interface.
+6. Web service is like advanced URLs and API is Programmed Interface.
 7. API contains classes and Interfaces just like a program.
 8. A web service is a form of API (Application Programming Interface).
 9. An API is used by a computer programmer to establish a link between software applications.
 This interface can take several forms, a web service is just one of these.